lsst-dm/jenkins-dm-jobs/seeds/README.md

    * Navigate to `Manage Jenkins` then `Script Console`.
      ![](../runbook/images/jenkins3.png)
-   * In the script console, insert the following and press `run` to get a list of the plugins with their updated versions:
+   * In the script console, insert the following code and press `run` to get a list of the plugins with their updated versions:

    ```
    Jenkins.instance.pluginManager.plugins.each {